 The counting starts with the first dealt card from the deck.
 Based on the card numbers and values, the higher the positive number in the player's count, the more high-value cards are remaining in the deck and vice versa.
 Players usually begin with a running count of 0 when the cards are first dealt with and proceed by dividing the number by the number of decks in the shoe.

 It is advisable for card counters to begin practicing with one deck before moving on to the other complex systems.
+One or two decks work for card counting.
 Card counting practitioners also try to keep the running count accurate with added disturbances like the radio and TV playing simultaneously.

 Omega II System